Seeing Things Differently

 Workshops & Speaking

-Topics include:
+Themes include:

-• voice and visibility
+• visibility, voice and dignity at work

-• belonging and culture
+• belonging beyond acceptability

 Who is this work for